eslint/eslint/.github/ISSUE_TEMPLATE.md

 </details>

 **What did you do?
-Please include the actual source code causing the issue.**
+Please include the actual source code causing the issue, as well as the command that you used to run ESLint.**

 <!-- Paste the source code below: -->
 ```js